 This extension equips Flarum with Single Sign On (shortly SSO).
 Basically, this extension will act as a bridge between Flarum and your SSO/Auth system.
 The extension is useful if you run Flarum on a subdomain but you want to use the login mechanism of your main website.

 Workflow based on this post.

 The user wants to login to your Auth system.
-Once his login attempt is successful, a POST request is sent to Flarum API to retrieve the user access token (verifying his credentials).
+Once his login attempt is successful, a POST request is sent to Flarum API from one of the extension plugins to retrieve the user access token (verifying his credentials).
 He will be created in the Flarum database (through an API request) if he isn’t signed up on Flarum.